 There is a certain charm about breaking with the usual and doing the unexpected.
 Christmas might be a season traditionally spent at home, with your family, in the peace and quiet of your home.
 Nevertheless, the holiday season also brings the opportunity to taste new experiences that can be all the more striking, just because they are so different.
 That is very much the case with the Reyes Magos (Three Kings Day) a Spanish Christmas tradition that is marked by huge, spectacular parades in every city, town or village of the country, no matter how big or small, where sweets and presents are given to all!

 With Enforex you can be part of this unique experience, because holidays in Spain need not only be spent basking in the sun, in the middle of a sweltering summer's day!
-To this end, our schools, open throughout the year, offer a special Christmas program designed for you to enjoy all the special traditions of Spain's winter festivities.
-Learn more about this program and the variety of special activities and excursions that we organize for students here: Christmas Program
+To this end, our schools, open throughout the year, offer a special Winter Break program designed for you to enjoy all the special traditions of Spain's winter festivities.

 Read on for more information about Spain's Reyes Magos celebrations!